EdwardBetts/blog/_articles/what-is-handshake.md

 Building a new DNS for the world is not something any single organization can do on its own.
 That’s why we’re giving away the
-$10.2m USD we’ve raised from investors to well-known open source organizations and developers, including Mozilla, Open Rights Group, and the Apache Foundation.
+$10.2m USD we’ve raised from investors to well-known open source organizations and developers, including [Mozilla, Open Rights Group, and the Apache Software Foundation](https://handshake.org/#pledge).

 #### Why do we need decentralized names on the internet?